Grading and optimizing your content is easy and logical with Content Harmony.

 How our Content Grader improves your team’s processes

-There’s a bunch of cool ways you can integrate this into your current workflows:
+There’s a bunch of cool ways you can integrate Content Harmony's content grader into your current workflows:

 Optimize Existing Content

-The example above, for “chicken-friendly plants”, is one of many keywords we’ve been grading for a website we manage in the home & garden space.
+The example above, for “chicken-friendly plants”, is one of many keywords we’ve been grading for a website in the home & garden space.